find your perfect LLM program

 What is a JD (Juris Doctor)?

 A Juris Doctor – a law-related qualification in the United States – is the initial degree taken by lawyers in the USA prior to sitting their bar exam, it should not be confused with either the JSD or the SJD, both of which are research degrees in the area of law.
 There are many different pathways which can lead a student onto a JD course, indeed their bachelors degree doesn't necessarily have to be taken in law.
 Undergraduates in the field of politics and business for example often have highly developed analytical abilities, ideal for potential law students.
 If you have any doubts or are unsure if your degree would be considered relevant to LLM admissions staff, just contact the law school for advice.

 Units of study

 Only universities in the United States can confer a JD on students, it is a three-year program which is taken after a bachelor, or first degree.
 Universities hope to produce students with a good general knowledge of how law is practiced and the legal system within which it operates.
 As well as taking core subjects, students have the opportunity to select other units which appeal to their personal interests.
 This could include criminal law, business law, civil procedures, real estate or contract law.
-In some US law schools it is possible for JD students to take a joint degree, reading business or politics parallel to law.
+In some US law schools, for example Harvard Law School, it is possible for JD students to take a joint degree, reading business or politics parallel to law.
 Another facet of the course often takes the form of work experience; students will undertake an internship with a legal firm to gain a more practical understanding of their subject.

 Before being accepted onto a JD degree students are obliged to sit a Law School Admission Test or LSAT, if they are successful the next step is a Juris Doctorate program.
 Although each US law school has a measure of choice in how they deliver the course, there are certain standardised guidelines.